Simple API Integration

 2025 API integration leverages multi-layer caching:

-- Database caching (Query optimization) – 5-50ms response times
+- Database caching (Query optimization) – 5-50 ms response events

 - Smart cache invalidation (Event-driven updates)